Nick-Tallguy/Nick-Tallguy.github.io/_posts/0170-12-20-resources_cs.md

 ---
 layout: doc
-title: Outros Recursos
+title: Other Resources
-permalink: /pt/resources/
+permalink: /cs/resources/
-lang: pt
+lang: cs
 cover: yes
 category: resources
 ---

-# Outros Recursos
+# Other Resources

-> Revisto em 2018-02-24
+> Reviewed 2018-02-24

-Isto é uma lista comentada de apontadores a outros sites que consideramos úteis.
-Todas as hiperligações foram verificadas se funcionavam no momento que que este documento foi revisto.
+This is a commented list of pointers to other websites which we consider useful.
+All links have been verified to work when this document was last reviewed.

-  * [Maptime - lista de hiperligações sobre mapeamento e tópicos relacionados com cartografia](http://maptime.io/lessons-resources/) Uma lista de hiperligações abrangente, não apenas sobre o OpenStreetMap mas também cobre a visualização, criação de mapas e mapeamento pela web
+  * [Maptime list of links on mapping and related cartographic topics](http://maptime.io/lessons-resources/) A comprehensive list of links, not just about OpenStreetMap but also covers visualization, map creation and web mapping

-## Editar
+## Editing

 ### iD

-  * [Tutorial integrado do iD's](http://www.openstreetmap.org/edit?editor=id#walkthrough=true) Um tutorial interativo sobre como usar o editor iD
+  * [iD's integrated tutorial](http://www.openstreetmap.org/edit?editor=id#walkthrough=true) An interactive tutorial on using iD as part of the software
   * [presentation slides covering the contents of our guide](/files/iD-editor-training.pptx) good material if you would like to give an introduction about iD e.g. at a mapathon
   * [HOT Video Tutorials](https://www.youtube.com/playlist?list=PLb9506_-6FMHULD9iDUAh-4qpxKdVspnD) A collection of instructive videos mostly centered around mapping with iD and JOSM
   * [Video tutorials on iD](https://www.sjtdelfs.de/wordpress/?page_id=84) Some very short videos explaining how to accomplish common tasks